tdeboissiere/FaceTracker/README.md

 - Crop the video around the face
 - Starting from an initial estimation of the shape, predict the location of landmarks
 - For subsequent frames, use the previous location as a starting point for the algorithm.

+# Concluding remarks

+- The tracker is not very robust to rotation as it was trained on aligned images.
+This could be solved by data augmentation.
+- A failure checker is yet to be implemented (i.e. provide a way to restart if the tracker can't converge) so the program may crash under challenging conditions.
+- Only 5 landmark points are provided in the CelebA dataset.
+This does not help robustness either (typically, more than 40 landmark points are used, which provides a much finer-grained sampling of the image, and possibly better predictions).